Cs4r/alphabet-soup/README.md

 ### Space complexity

-- Space complexity could be considered as constant since in the very worst case scenario we have a map with 65536 keys (_messageOccurrences_).
+- Space complexity could be considered as constant since in the very worst case scenario we have a map with 65536 (or 2^16) keys (_messageOccurrences_).